Storage/Computer Rack

 This was supplied by eBay seller kaza-uk and was surprisingly good quality for the price.

-I’m sure this project will develop further over time, but for now, this is as much as I need to do – other builds are in progress!
+I’m sure this project will develop further over time, but this is as much as I need to do for now – other builds are in progress!

 Scroll to Top